 Git is a version control tool commonly used in software and hardware engineering.

-The key idea is that we have local copies (for each person working on the project) and a global repository.
+The main premise is local copies (for each person working on the project) and a global repository.
 When people are ready to push or pull changes from the repository, they can.
 The idea is that we work on our own copy — and change, build, and test on our local copy before syncing with the global repository.

 Commands